-The Los Alamos Little Theatre was founded in 1943 during the Manhattan Project.
-As late charter member John Mench related in a 2003 interview “… you could only watch so many movies without getting movie happy.
+During the time when a group of civilian scientists and their families lived side by side with military personnel in the “Secret City,” a dramatic club was formed to alleviate boredom and provide entertainment for residents during the Manhattan Project.
+As related by late charter member John Mench in a 2003 interview “… you could only watch so many movies without getting movie happy.
 So we would send away for plays to dramatists and play services and get scripts, and we would read them and act out scenes.
 And this was usually attended by a lot of the scientists and many of the GIs and myself because I had already had considerable experience in theater and was very interested in it.
 And this was the beginning of the first organization in Los Alamos, the Los Alamos Little Theatre.
 At the end of 1943, we did a play called “Right About Face,” which was the first play ever done in the city of Los Alamos.
 This sort of activity knit together the civilian population and the military to a great extent, and this resulted in a more harmonious community between the two of us—it brought us together.“